Jeyasakthi-Oviya/data-cleaning-project-2/README.md

-# data-cleaning-project-2
-Data cleaning and preprocessing using Python, Pandas, and Seaborn.
 # Data Cleaning Project 2

 This project demonstrates data cleaning and preprocessing of a dataset using Python and Pandas.
 Basic data visualizations are created using Seaborn to understand the dataset.